aledeni/Tetris-ASCII/README.md

 How to run:
 A makefile is provided, and to compile the application just type ```make``` in the terminal and then ```./tetris``` to run.

-If you want to make the application even fancier you can download some retro video game fonts and add them to your terminal.
+If you want to make the application even fancier you can download some retro video game fonts and add them to your terminal :)
 To do that you can type:
 ```sudo cp font_file_name.ttf /usr/share/fonts/truetype/```
 ```sudo fc-cache -f -v```